On $q$-convex hypersurfaces in Riemannian manifolds: Introduction

 \section{Introduction}

-Let $\tilde M$ be an $(n+1)$-dimensional Riemannian manifold, and let $f \colon M \to \tilde M$ be an immersed hypersurface.
-In this paper, we always assume that $M$ is closed, connected, oriented and $f$ is two-sided (that is, there exists a global non-vanishing unit normal vector field $\nu$).
-We say that $f$ is $q$-convex (resp. strictly $q$-convex) for some integer $1 \leq q \leq n$ if the sum of its smallest $q$ principal curvatures is nonnegative (resp. positive) at each point $x \in M$, with respect to $\nu$.
+Let $M$ be an $(n+1)$-dimensional Riemannian manifold, and let $f \colon \Sigma \to M$ be an immersed hypersurface.
+In this paper, we always assume that $\Sigma$ is closed, connected, oriented and $f$ is two-sided (that is, there exists a global non-vanishing unit normal vector field $\nu$).
+We say that $f$ is $q$-convex (resp. strictly $q$-convex) for some integer $1 \leq q \leq n$ if the sum of its smallest $q$ principal curvatures is nonnegative (resp. positive) at each point $x \in \Sigma$, with respect to $\nu$.
 Observe that $q$-convexity implies $p$-convexity for all $p \geq q$ and non-negativity $H\geq 0$ of the mean curvature in the direction of $\nu$.

 The special case $q = 1$ corresponds to convexity (that is, all principal curvatures are nonnegative).
-In fact, when the ambient space is the Euclidean space, we know that $M$ is diffeomorphic to the sphere $\Sf^n$ by the work of Hadamard \cite{ha1897}, Chern-Lashof \cite{cl58}, Heijenoort \cite{vh52}, and Sacksteder \cite{sac60} (see also do Carmo-Lima \cite{dl69}).
-The same holds in nonflat space forms due to do Carmo and Warner \cite{docawa} and also in Hadamard manifolds (that is, complete, simply connected Riemannian manifolds with nonpositive sectional curvature) due to Alexander \cite{alex77}. xFor further discussion regarding this case, we refer the reader to the survey of Lima \cite{lima} and the references therein.
-The next case of $2$-convexity has also attracted considerable attention.
-In particular, the topological classification in the Euclidean space $\R^{n+1}$, $n \geq 3$, is due to Huisken and Sinestrari \cite{hs09}, who showed that such hypersurfaces are diffeomorphic either to the sphere $\Sf^n$ or to a connected sum of $\Sf^{n-1} \times \Sf^1$.
-Regarding general ambient Riemannian manifolds, Brendle and Huisken \cite{bh17} proved that compact $n(\geq4)$-dimensional Riemannian manifolds satisfying $\bar{R}_{1313} + \bar{R}_{2323} \geq -2\kappa^2$ (for some $\kappa \geq 0$), with non-empty boundary satisfying $k_1 + k_2 > 2\kappa$, where $k_1$ and $k_2$ denote the two smallest principal curvatures (that is, the boundary is strictly 2-convex), are diffeomorphic to a $1$-handlebody.
-The case $n = 2$ was treated by Huisken and Brendle \cite{bh16, bh18}.
-More generally, for $q$-convexity with $1 \leq q \leq n-1$, Sha \cite{sha86} (see also Wu \cite{wu87}) proved that every compact $n$-dimensional Riemannian manifold with nonnegative sectional curvature and strictly smooth $q$-convex boundary has the homotopy type of a CW-complex of dimension at most $q-1$.
-As a consequence, if $q \leq \frac{n}{2}$, then the $i$-th real homology group of the boundary vanishes for all $q \leq i \leq n-q$.
+In fact, when the ambient space is the Euclidean space, we know that $\Sigma$ is diffeomorphic to the sphere $\Sf^n$ by the work of Hadamard \cite{ha1897}, Chern-Lashof \cite{cl58}, Heijenoort \cite{vh52}, and Sacksteder \cite{sac60} (see also do Carmo-Lima \cite{dl69}).
+The same holds in nonflat space forms due to do Carmo and Warner \cite{docawa} and also in Hadamard manifolds (that is, complete, simply connected Riemannian manifolds with nonpositive sectional curvature) due to Alexander \cite{alex77}.
+For further discussion regarding this case, we refer the reader to the survey of Lima \cite{lima} and the references therein.